How Can We Help

 How much compensation could I receive for a military hearing loss claim?

 We cannot assure you of any specific entitlement amount.
-Nevertheless, historically, numerous cases have resulted in settlements that vary drastically, with slight hearing loss claims starting from around £4,500 and more complex cases exceeding £10,000.
+Historically, cases have resulted in settlements that vary from around £4,500 and more complex cases exceeding £10,000.
 Some cases can be considerably higher, with complex cases warranting compensation of £60,000 plus.
-The final settlement largely hinges on the unique circumstances of each individual case, as no two cases are identical.
+The final settlement largely hinges on the unique circumstances of each individual case.

 How long does a military hearing loss claim take?